-Teacher Immersion Residency Program: Grant from U.S. Department of Education gives ODU seniors chance of a lifetime
+Teacher Immersion Residency Program: Grant from U.S. Department of Education gives ODU seniors chance of a lifetime - Mace and Crown

 For students who are interested in teaching, but aren’t studying secondary education, a unique new graduate program is rounding its final year.
 The four-year-young Teacher Immersion Residency program, established under a federal grant offered to Old Dominion University’s Darden College of Education, is a rigorous, intensive school-based residency program focused on local high-need schools.

 “We’re like Teach for America, but with way more support,” said program coordinator Dr. Megan Britt.